DataDog/datadog-api-client-go/api/v1/datadog/docs/MonitorOptions.md

 ### SetTimeoutH

-`func (o *MonitorOptions) SetTimeoutH(v int64)`
+`func (o *MonitorOptions) SetTimeoutH(v NullableInt64)`

-SetTimeoutH gets a reference to the given int64 and assigns it to the TimeoutH field.
+SetTimeoutH gets a reference to the given NullableInt64 and assigns it to the TimeoutH field.

+### SetTimeoutHExplicitNull

+`func (o *MonitorOptions) SetTimeoutHExplicitNull(b bool)`

+SetTimeoutHExplicitNull (un)sets TimeoutH to be considered as explicit "null" value when serializing to JSON (pass true as argument to set this, false to unset) The TimeoutH value is set to nil even if false is passed

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)